 - Dumb Muscle: Half-Giants in Vikings & Valkyries get a huge bonus to Might, but take a big penalty to both Wits and Grace.

 - Gaiden Game: Vikings & Valkyries, a spin-off based on Norse Mythology instead of Classical Mythology.
-The sidebar also mention Fiannas & Fomors based on Celtic Mythology.
+The sidebar also mentions Fiannas & Fomors based on Celtic Mythology.

 - Lampshade Hanging: Lots of quirks of the D&D game are addressed in the pseudo-historical commentaries like the armor class system, the wargamist quarrels, etc.